Supernova3339/changerawr/README.md

 **Fully customizable.** Do things your way.
 No vendor lock-in, no forced workflows.

-**For everyone.** Whether you're a solo developer, small business, or enterprise team - Changerawr scales with you.
+**For everyone.** Whether you're a solo developer, small business, or enterprise team - Changerawr scales with you. ( yes, this means you can use it for commercial usage! just please do reach out if you do, I would love to know how your using Changerawr! )

 ## 🚀 Features